SACS Funding Supplementation – Frequently Asked Questions

 - it receives Australian Government funding directly from the Commonwealth or through a Commonwealth-State agreement; and

-- the funding is provided to deliver one or more of the Programs in scope; and
+- the funding is provided to deliver one or more of the programs in scope; and

 Q: How much additional funding will my organisation receive?

-- The value of the existing funding agreement/grant
+- The value of the grant agreement

-- The average (SACS) wage component of a Program
+- The average (SACS) wage component of a program

 - The Equal Remuneration Order wage increase